anik-33/Emergency-Hotline/readme.md

 4. What is **Event Delegation** in JavaScript?
 Why is it useful?<br>
 Ans: Handle events for many elements with one parent listener.<br>

+5.What is the difference between preventDefault() and stopPropagation() methods?<br>
-5.Ans: Stops the event from bubbling further up (or down) the DOM tree.
+Ans: Stops the event from bubbling further up (or down) the DOM tree.
 ---